danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 - `amount: Compact<u256>` The *Amount of Funds* that should be transfered from the *Sovereign Account* of the *Origin Chain* on the *Recipient Chain*.
 - `destination: DestId` A universal destination identifier which identifies the account/owner/controller on the *Recipient Chain* to be credited.
 A type 3 (multi-level) ID indicates that an RDC message may be needed.
+- `source: DestId` UDI identifing the true source of the transfer, in terms of the `Origin`.
+Null indicates the `Origin` itself.

+## FAC: Foreign Account Credit

+A notification message that the *Origin Chain*, acting as a *Reserve*, has received funds into a client account owned by the *Receiving Chain*.
+It is instructive only in so much as to dictate to the receiving chain the associated destination to which the recipient chain may attribute the credit.
+The funds are specified in the native currency of the *Origin Chain*.
+Typically only used for downward messages.

+In other words: An *Amount of Funds*, measured in the *Native Currency* of the *Origin Chain* have been credited to the *Sovereign Account* of the *Recipient Chain* and a sub-account identifier is provided for the *Recipient Chain* to credit within its own context.

+### Parameter(s)

+- `amount: Compact<u256>` The *Amount of Funds* that have been credited to the *Sovereign Account* of the *Recipient Chain* on the *Origin Chain*.
+- `destination: DestId` A universal destination ID which identifies the sub-account to be credited within the context of the *Recipient Chain*.
+- `source: DestId` UDI identifing the true source of the transfer, in terms of the `Origin`.
+Null indicates the `Origin` itself.

 ## RMP: Relay Message Parachain